The Black Prince (play)

+Plot

 As its title indicates, the play deals with the historical career of Edward, the Black Prince and his defeat and capture of King John II of France at the Battle of Poitiers (1356).

+Original cast

 The premiere was staged by the King's Company at the first Theatre Royal, Drury Lane on 19 October 1667.
 The opening performance was attended by many members of the English royal court, including the King: "Charles II and persons of the court gathered to honour the most distinguished playwright of the nobility."
 The production featured Edward Kynaston as the title character, Michael Mohun as King Edward III, William Wintershall as King John, Charles Hart as Lord Delaware, Nicholas Burt as Count Guesselin, William Beeston as Page and William Cartwright as Lord Latimer; Nell Gwyn as Alizia Pearce, Rebecca Marshall as Plantagenet, Mary Knep as Sevina and Katherine Corey as Cleorin.

+Criticism by Samuel Pepys

 Samuel Pepys attended the first and third performances of the play; he thought the drama itself was weak, but admired the staging.

+Printed versions

 The play was first printed in Two New Tragedies (1669), along with Boyle's Tryphon, by Henry Herringman.
 In the following year, it appeared again, in Four New Plays, a collection of Boyle's dramas, also from Herringman.